Planning under Uncertainty to Goal Distributions: Related Work

+As mentioned in Sec.~\ref{sec:intro}, goal distributions have cropped up in various sub-domains of robotics, but the topic has not yet received systematic attention.
+The closest work we are aware of is~\cite{nasiriany2021disco} which advocates for goal-distribution-conditioned policies as an extension to goal-conditioned policies in reinforcement learning.
+A limited class of goal distributions are considered in~\cite{nasiriany2021disco} and the formulation is specific to reinforcement learning.
+We view the present article as complementary to~\cite{nasiriany2021disco}, where we consider more general classes of goal distributions and develop an approach for planning to goal distributions in a unified way.

-Goal distributions have also been used to sample a state from the distribution and continue using point-based planning algorithms~\cite{nair2018visual,pong2019skew}.
-Recent improvements on \textit{hindsight experience replay} (HER)~\cite{andrychowicz2017hindsight} have sought to estimate goal distributions that generate samples from low density areas of the replay buffer state distribution~\cite{kuang2020goal,pitis2020maximum,zhao2019maximum} or that form a curriculum of achievable goals~\cite{ren2019exploration,pitis2020maximum}.
+Target distributions have been utilized in reinforcement learning to encourage exploration~\cite{lee2019efficient} and expedite policy learning~\cite{andrychowicz2017hindsight}. \textit{State marginal matching}~\cite{lee2019efficient} learns policies for which the state marginal distribution matches a target distribution (typically uniform) to encourage targeted exploration of the environment.
+Goal distributions have also been used as sample generators for goal-conditioned reinforcement learning~\cite{nair2018visual, pong2019skew}.
+Recent improvements on \textit{hindsight experience replay} (HER)~\cite{andrychowicz2017hindsight} have sought to estimate goal distributions that generate samples from low density areas of the replay buffer state distribution~\cite{kuang2020goal, pitis2020maximum, zhao2019maximum} or that form a curriculum of achievable goals~\cite{ren2019exploration, pitis2020maximum}.
 We note that HER-based methods are typically used in multi-goal reinforcement learning where states are interpreted as goals irrespective of their semantic significance as a task goal.
-Goal distributions are considered in~\cite{candido2011minimum} where KL divergence is used to guide local policies towards the goal distribution.
-However, only Dirac delta distributions were considered, which is tantamount to maximizing the expectation of reaching a point-based goal as shown in Eq.~(\ref{eq:goal-point-dirac}).

-Distributed multi-robot systems leverage goal distributions to control a network of robots to a desired configuration~\cite{foderaro2012decentralized,rudd2017generalized}.
-Goal distributions over a known state space are advocated for in~\cite{nasiriany2020disco} as a generalization to goal-conditioned reinforcement learning.
-Our approach is parallel to~\cite{nasiriany2020disco} in that we explore goal distributions in a planning under uncertainty setting and provide a wider set of reductions.